How to Create an Anonymous Seal?

 • Avoid providing identifiable information.

-Although PII-revealing question types are removed from the survey, respondents should be cautious that they do not enter their names, email, or phone numbers through Short Text
+Respondents should be cautious about the data they are sharing.
+Although PII-revealing question types are removed from the survey, respondents should be cautious that they do not enter their names, email addresses, or phone numbers through short Text.

 • Understand the scope of anonymity.

+The respondents should carefully read the introductory note to surveys if there is one.
+They should agree to take the survey only after reading its scope.
 They should have knowledge of how the data will be shared and used in the future.

 • Be careful with open-ended responses.

+In open-ended questions, respondents might inadvertently include personal information.
 Let respondents frame answers so that their identity remains non-identifiable and completely secure.

 • Be mindful of indirect identifiers.